Petra Collins: Modeling and acting

 In 2014 and 2015, Collins was cast in a supporting role in Amazon's award-winning TV series, Transparent.

 Collins has previously been featured as a model in Calvin Klein's campaign.

 In 2016, Petra was tapped as a new face of Gucci, and walked in their 2016 F/W Fashion Show in Milan.
 She also starred in their 2016 F/W campaign.

 Literary work

 Collins' first book, Discharge, was published by Capricious Publishing.
 The series was first an exhibition of the same name, hosted at the Capricious 88 gallery.

 Her second book, Babe, an art and photography collection featuring the work of thirty female artists from around the world, including her own, was published in 2015 by Random House.

-In a review of Babe for HelloGiggles.com, Lilian Min wrote that out of the female artists producing work about feminism and sexuality, Collins "in particular has set the tone for a certain kind of introspective, dreamy, but never concealing female gaze".
-She called Beth Hoeckel's collages "beautifully composed".
-Natasha Zedan of Musée described the book as "an artistic support system [...]
-Images like Sailor Moon which cater specifically to women are given new life as they are warped and repainted with looming nightmarish figures juxtaposed with their original renderings."
-She praised Clair Milbrath's photos as well as the different methods of expression throughout the collection, arguing, "These women have taken everything that has been served to them, heartbreak, pressures, and the general despair of teenage girlhood and turned it into poetry, beautiful, selective, and imaginative."
+In a collaboration with Euphoria star Alexa Demie, who she first met via Instagram in 2020, Collins and Demie released an erotic photography book that reimagined fairy tales from their childhood through an erotic lens.
+The 152-page hardbound book collected nine different short tales accompanied by images of Demie dressed up as different mythical beings, was released by Rizzoli on November 30, 2021.